SomeWeekendReading/someweekendreading.github.io/_posts/2021-10-22-cops-vs-masks-vs-us.md

 Two NYPD transit cops forcibly ejected a citizen from a Manhattan subway station.
 His crime?
-Pointing out that the cops were not wearing masks, in contravention of a statewide mask mandate, and, for that matter simple common sense and courtesy.
+Pointing out that the cops were not wearing masks, in contravention of a statewide mask mandate, and, for that matter, simple common sense and courtesy.

 ## NYPD transit cops did _what_, now?